 Website eye tracking studies show most people scan in a Z shape.
-First along the top of the page left to right, then from top right to bottom left, and then again left to right across the bottom.
+First, along the top of the page left to right.
+Then from top right to bottom left.
+And finally, left to right across the bottom.

-We’ll look at how each site positions key content to see if it fits this Z-shape.
+We’ll look at where each site puts key content to see if it fits this Z-shape.

 Ease of purchase

 To test ease of purchase, we’ll try to buy something.
-We’ll audit information sharing and the buying process.
+We’ll look at the information shared during the buying process.
 For example, how clear payment and delivery options are, and the overall number of clicks.
 We’ll also look for anything which gets in the way of the purchase.

 Testing process - Marketing Technology

-After the customer experience audit, we’ll then test the marketing technology on each site.
-We’ll look at some technology performance measures, and which technology platforms it uses.
+Next, we’ll review the marketing technology on each site.
+We’ll look at some performance measures, and which platforms the site uses, including :-

 - Domain Authority – using Moz’s tool bar plug-in to review search performance.

 - Page Speed Index – using Google’s Lighthouse page speed test to review site load speeds.
-(Note, we only analysed the home page speed for each site.
-If we wanted to analyse the whole site, we’d have used a bulk page speed tool like the one at experte.com).
+(Note, we only analysed the home page for each site.
+To analyse the whole site, we’d have used a bulk page speed tool like the one at experte.com).

 - Tracking audit – using the Ghostery app plug-in to review trackers and digital data capture.

-- Platform audit – Finally, we’ll use the Wapplyzer app plug-in to review each site’s martech platforms.
+- Platform audit – using the Wapplyzer app plug-in to review each site’s martech platforms.

-First off, Dan Murphy’s, part of the Woolworths group (though they trade as a separate entity called the Endeavour Group).
-Dan Murphy’s dominate Australian e-Commerce alcohol sales with over 50% share of online visits.
-They use a cost leadership e-Commerce competitive strategy, and are best known for their Low Price Guarantee.
+First off, Dan Murphy’s.
+They dominate Australian e-Commerce alcohol sales with 50%+ share of online visits.
+They use a cost leadership e-Commerce competitive strategy, and are known for their Low Price Guarantee.

 Dan Murphy’s - Customer experience